DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 > [!item]+ **Spirit Mirror**
 >
-> *Wondrous item, rare (requires attunement)*
+> *Wondrous item, rare)*
 >
 > In addition to its current plane, this ornate bronze mirror also reflects the corresponding location in the Ethereal Plane out to a distance of 60 feet.
 >
-> Once per day while attuned, you can use an action to cause it to either shrink to the size of a hand mirror or grow to the size of a full-length mirror.
+> Once per day, you can use an action to cause it to either shrink to the size of a hand mirror or grow to the size of a full-length mirror.

 > [!abstract]+ **Van Richten & the Spirit Mirror**
 > Dr. Rudolph van Richten's curse prevents him from perceiving his son, Erasmus, in the *spirit mirror*.
 See [[Arc S - The Moonlit Murders]] for more information about lifting Van Richten's curse.